Cemetery Road — A Victorian front, taken back to first principles.

 Cemetery Road

-A Victorian front, taken back to the brick.
+A Victorian front, taken back to first principles.

 Location Walthamstow, E17